FlashSystems/just-config/README.md

   Fixed that non existent configuration keys satisfied a `1..` range limit.
 Now this is correctly detected as an error.\
   Updates to documentation to mention `stack_config` on the library page.

+* Version 1.0.1\
+  Cosmetic Code changes to fix some clippy warnings.

 ## Design rational

 If you are interested about the rationale behind the design of this library (and can stand some highly opinionated reasoning) you can read on.